zoendeloi/zoendeloi/README.md

 I'm zoen (Enzo), a first generation Engineer who works at PUC School of Engineering

 - 🔭 I’m currently working on research in community impact of engineering projects
-- 🌱 I’m currently learning Data Science for Public Policies at PUC School of Government
+- 🌱 I’m a Magister in Public Policy student at PUC School of Government
 - 👯 I’m looking to collaborate on Engineering Education, intersectionality of inequalities, Economy, Technology and Development, ...
 - 🤔 I’m looking for help with simulation routines
 - 💬 Ask me about my plants